noob4ik/tutorials/dice-game/README.md

 }
 ```

-This snippet imports all modules and crates and also define settings that manages the game.
-All dice game logic is implemented in `GameManager` struct.
-It maintains linked hash map with users and their balances.
-This hash map contains maximum `PLAYERS_MAX_COUNT` players and deletes the oldest one if limit is exceeded.
+This snippet imports needed modules and crates (libraries), and also defines the `settings` module with different game constants.

+All game logic is implemented inside [`GameManager`](backend/src/game_manager.rs) struct.
+It maintains a linked hash map with users and their balances.
+This hash map contains up to `PLAYERS_MAX_COUNT` players, and deletes the oldest one if limit is exceeded.

-It has three export functions:
+`GameManager` has three public functions:
-- `join` - creates new player, returns it's player_id
+- `join` - creates new player, returns it's `player_id`.
-- `bet` - makes a bet with player_id, placement, bet_amount, returns outcome and new player balance
+- `bet` - makes a bet with `player_id`, `guess`, `bet_amount`, returning an outcome and a player's balance.
-- `get_player_balance` - returns player balance for a given player_id
+- `get_player_balance` - returns the balances for the player specified by `player_id`.

-At first, we need to define create `GameManager` instance.
-It should be global since the game state needs to be persisted between module calls.
-There are some possibilities to define global variable that does heap allocations in Rust, but in case of single-threaded Wasm environment the most suitable one is using thread local storage by `thread_local!`:
+At first, we need to create a `GameManager` instance.
+It should be global, because the game state should be persisted between calls.
+Since Wasm environment is single-threaded, `thread_local!` macro is used here for the global state storage.

 ```Rust
 thread_local! {